allison9y/prestoi/README.md

     --output_dir=/root/af_output
 ```

-## 3 Configuration of Alphafold3 for Stoichiometry prediction
+## 3 Configuration of Alphafold3 to Stoichiometry prediction
 ### Run the configure_af3.py to create a configuration file
 This step will create a config.json file in the working directory.
+This step is only required to run once.
+However, this can be run again in case the paths change.

   ```
   python configure_af3.py --af3_program_path /path/to/alphafold3_program/ --af3_params_path /path/to/alphafold3_parameters/ --af3_db_path /path/to/alphafold3_databases/